 Typical Methods to Find a Value stock

 Certain financial ratios are typically used to quickly ascertain if a given stock is trading at an attractive valuation.
-These ratios include Price to Earnings ratio (P/E Ratio), Price to Book Ratio (P/B Ratio), Price to Sales multiple (P/S Ratio), Earnings Yield (Earnings/Price expressed as an yield), etc. These are all to be taken as quick rules of thumb, and should not be used as the final judgment of the value.
+These ratios include Price to Earnings ratio (P/E Ratio), Price to Book Ratio (P/B Ratio), Price to Sales multiple (P/S Ratio), Earnings Yield (Earnings/Price expressed as an yield), etc. These are all to be taken as investment rules of thumb, and should not be used as the final judgment of the value.

 Ratio Analysis also differs across industries and can also be tweaked according to the age/growth of the company.
 For example, an asset heavy industry that requires significant capital investment may be better valued using a ratio based on the book value of stock or the invested capital.
 A service industry such as Information Technology might on the other hand be very asset light and its valuation may include factors such as Revenue/Employee, growth rate, P/E ratios, etc. Investors may also be willing to pay higher multiples for high growth rate companies.
 A Price Earnings to Growth ratio (PEG ratio) can be used to scale the P/E multiple to account for higher future growth.

 Other more classical methods to value a company can include versions of Discounted Cash Flow analysis.
 Essentially, this attempts to find the Present Value of the cash the company is expected to generate in the future for its shareholders.
 As can be imagined, the difficulty lies in the fact that predicting future cash flow can be very inaccurate.
 The discount rate also needs to make an implicit judgment on the risk involved in this investment, which can be unreliable, and also prone to change over time as the company matures.
 This method is still worth using if it is possible to break the business operations down and approximate some parts to an annuity or a bond like instrument.